 Another big tip is that the buttons on a tuxedo will also be faced or covered in fabric.
 Whether a tuxedo has 1 or 2 buttons or buttons on the sleeves, all buttons on a tuxedo jacket will be faced in (usually) the same fabric of the jacket (see example below).

 Suits should NEVER feature this subtle detail.

-A typical tuxedo jacket features 2 front pockets (in addition to a breast pocket), both of which should be jetted or sewed closed.
+A typical tuxedo jacket features two front pockets (in addition to a breast pocket), both of which should be jetted or sewed closed.
 These pockets act basically as decorated slits.

-Suits, on the other hand, can feature jetted pockets, pockets with flaps, or exterior patch pockets in addition to a breast pocket as well.
-Check out our image below to that shows the different types of pockets and how to differentiate between them.
+Suits, on the other hand, can feature jetted (piped) pockets, pockets with flaps, or exterior patch pockets in addition to a breast pocket as well.
+Check out our image below, which shows the different types of pockets and how to differentiate between them.

 Tuxedo pants will almost always feature a satin braid on the outside seams of the trousers, called a galon (*it’s a French word, oooo la la).
 This is a pretty good indicator to help tell the difference between suit pants and tuxedo pants.

 Tuxedo pants typically feature tracks or adjustable clasps on the waistband of the trouser to allow for loosening and tightening.

 Suit pants will NEVER feature the satin galon braid on the outseam of a trouser.
 Suits pants can feature belt loops or tracks as well.